Keio University

 Precisely because the doors of universities were closed to women in Japan, Umeko Tsuda created a global mechanism to gain support from American women and obtain opportunities for university education in America.
 Umeko wanted to ensure that the precious opportunity she had gained did not end as a single point, but became a long-lasting line.

-Educational Philosophies of Fukuzawa and Tsuda
+The Educational Philosophies of Fukuzawa and Tsuda

 Let's check some of the keywords of the founding spirit from the official Keio University website.
 Regarding the word Gijuku, the official website explains that Yukichi Fukuzawa "referred to the English 'public school' and imbued this word with the meaning of a school for new knowledge."

-Also, the basic spirit of independence and self-respect at Keio University is defined as: "One who preserves the independence of his person and mind, and who respects himself, not to disgrace the dignity of a human being, is called a person of independence and self-respect" (Shūshin Yōryō: Fukuzawa's Moral Code).
-It says, "It means protecting the dignity of oneself and others, and doing everything under one's own judgment and responsibility."
+Also, the basic spirit of Keio University, independence and self-respect, is defined as: "One who preserves the independence of mind and body, respects oneself, and does not disgrace the dignity of a human being is called a person of independence and self-respect" (Shūshin Yōryō: Fukuzawa's Moral Code).
+It is said to mean "protecting the dignity of oneself and others, and doing everything under one's own judgment and responsibility."
 Furthermore, the educational goal of being a "source of honorable character" is also upheld.
 This is explained as Yukichi Fukuzawa emphasizing "character" along with "wisdom and virtue" in the process of acquiring knowledge, and "becoming a leader of society equipped with personality."

 Now, there were many major turning points in Umeko's life, but at every fork in the road, there was the experience of "crossing the sea," which was extremely rare and significant for that time.
-For Yukichi Fukuzawa as well, wasn't there an experience of "crossing the sea" at the major turning points of his life?
+For Yukichi Fukuzawa as well, wasn't there the experience of "crossing the sea" at the major turning points of his life?

 Actually, Umeko's voice is recorded on a record.
 I heard from someone at the Fukuzawa Memorial Center for Modern Japanese Studies earlier that Yukichi Fukuzawa's voice was unfortunately not recorded, but since Umeko was younger, a recorded record remains.